-International Women in Mining (IWiM) is a leading global not-for-profit organisation pursuing gender equality and promoting women’s voices, access to opportunities and leadership in mining.
+International Women in Mining (IWiM) is a leading global not-for-profit organisation pursuing gender equity and promoting women’s voices, access to opportunities and leadership in mining.

 IWiM’s aim is to lead global change towards gender equality in mining by acting as:

 Industry Change Agent, making mining a more representative and inclusive industry via global initiatives and programmes which fill a current gap;

 WIM Champion, supporting women in mining (WIM) organisations on all continents in their growth path and empowering them to achieve global cohesion and leverage their game-changing collective strength, as well as celebrating the achievements and contribution of individual women in mining worldwide; and